Marius Niculae: Loan to Kavala

 On 19 January 2011, it was confirmed that Niculae had joined Kavala on a six-month loan deal.
 He made his Kavala debut four days later in a 3–0 home win over Iraklis Thessaloniki, playing with the number 29 shirt.
 He scored his first goal for Kavala in a 1–0 home win against Kerkyra on 6 February.
 On 27 February, Niculae opened the score in a 2–0 away win against PAOK.
 His goal was selected by EPAE as the Goal of the Round.
-On 3 April, he netted Kavala's only goal in a 1–3 away defeat against Olympiacos.
-He scored again in his next game, scoring Kavala's equaliser in a 1–1 home draw against Skoda Xanthi.
-Niculae ended his spell in Greece netting four times in 12 appearances.
+On 3 April, he netted Kavala's only goal in a 1–3 away defeat to Olympiacos.
+He scored again in his next game, netting Kavala's equalizer in a 1–1 home draw against Skoda Xanthi.
+Niculae ended his spell in Superleague Greece, having four goals in 12 appearances.